🤖 ML & Finance

 • Traditional credit bureau data

-• Bank transaction history
+• Bank transaction and cash-flow history

-• Employment verification
+• Income and employment verification

 The Future of Risk Assessment